On the critical group of hinge graphs: Hinge graphs with the same base shapes

 \begin{proof} This follows immediately from Lemma \ref{lemma:eta_basis}, since if there are at least $2$ generating elements and consequently $3$ base shapes, $K(\mathcal{H}_{k,n})$ must have rank at least $2$. \end{proof}

-We have established that that any linear combination of the divisors $\eta_{x,y,i}$ is linearly equivalent to the zero divisor if all divisors are multiplied by $0$ or an integral multiple of $k-1$.
-Because of this, we must be able to exhibit a bijection between $\eta_{x,y,i}$ and all of the generating elements of order $k-1$ in the group: This provides a lower bound for the number of copies of $\Z/(k-1)\Z$; since if we cannot get from any one element of the minimal set to any other, there must be at least $n-1$ factors in the direct sum.
+We have established that that any linear combination of the divisors $\eta_{x,y,i}$ is linearly equivalent to the zero divisor if all divisors are multiplied by $0$.
+Additionally, since $(k-1)\eta_{x,y,i}$ is linearly equivalent to $0$ for all $i$, any linear combination is also linearly equivalent to $0$.
+Because of this, we are able to exhibit a bijection between $\eta_{x,y,i}$ and all of the generating elements of order $k-1$ in the group: This provides a lower bound for the number of copies of $\Z/(k-1)\Z$; since if we cannot get from any one element of the minimal set to any other via linear equivalence, there must be at least $n-1$ factors in the direct sum.
 Of course, this construction does not provide an upper bound.
 Hence, we cannot be sure at this point that this is a minimal generating set.

 However, the existence of $\epsilon_{x,y}$, the divisor of order $k^2-1+(n-2)(k-1)$, immediately quells this doubt since a divisor of this order would not exist if there were more copies of $\mathbb{Z}/(k-1)\mathbb{Z}$.
 Therefore, we also have an explicit upper bound on the number of factors of the direct sum, and we will have proven the group structure.
 In particular, we have exactly $n-1$ partitions of the group, which identically matches the $n-2$ copies of the smaller factor and the $1$ copy of the large subgroup.